joebb97/joebb-website-source/content/blog/project-considerations.md

 System design hints.
 Elegant and simple design.

-* Keep it [simple](https://en.wikipedia.org/wiki/Occam%27s_razor) ([stupid](https://en.wikipedia.org/wiki/KISS_principle)), don’t be Richard Hendricks from Silicon Valley.
+* Keep it [simple](https://en.wikipedia.org/wiki/Occam%27s_razor) ([stupid](https://en.wikipedia.org/wiki/KISS_principle)), don’t be Richard Hendricks from Silicon Valley trying to explain electrons to a user.
 Sometimes the strawman or brute force solution is good enough.

 * Fail faster, build one design to throw it away, you arent going to get it right the first time.
 Google spends years getting things wrong too (it took them ~seven years to make [Google Spanner](https://www.youtube.com/watch?v=nvlt0dA7rsQ)).